ioBroker/ioBroker.mihome/README.md

 - If you change here something, you lose your password!

 ### Using acpartner
-This modification allows you to control the air conditioner connected to ioBroker using acpartner.v3 (KTBL11LM), (it will probably work with version v2 too, but the developer had not hardware to test it, if anyone tries, let us know).
+An adapter of version 1.3.xx or higher allows you to control the air conditioner connected to ioBroker using acpartner.v3 (KTBL11LM), (it will probably work with version v2 too, but the developer had not hardware to test it, if anyone tries, let us know).

 The process of enabling LAN access and receiving GATEWAY KEY can be of some difficulty, the process is described below.